42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Add a new video

-You can create a video object by using this endpoint.
-Once the video is created you can then upload the video.
+Create a new video object.
+Once created, you can upload a video file to this object.

 ### Example